adambard/learnxinyminutes-docs/csharp.html.markdown

 // Using this code from another source file: using Learning.CSharp;
 namespace Learning.CSharp
 {
-    // Each .cs file should at least contain a class with the same name as the file
+    // Each .cs file should at least contain a class with the same name as the file.
-    // you're allowed to do otherwise, but shouldn't for sanity. public class LearnCSharp
+    // You're allowed to do otherwise, but shouldn't for sanity. public class LearnCSharp
     {
         // BASIC SYNTAX - skip to INTERESTING FEATURES if you have used Java or C++ before